Brooklyn Slip and Fall Attorney

 - Muscle pulls/strains: Often when a person starts to fall they attempt to compensate, usually without thinking about it, and end up twisting, pulling, or damaging a muscle.
 This can be extremely painful and often debilitating.

-- Nerve damage: Our nerves are what allow our brains to interpret sensation in our bodies, and a bad fall can result in nerve damage, which the brain may interpret as chronic pain or may even be severed from transmitting signals entirely, leaving the victim with no sensation.
+- Nerve damage: Our nerves are what allow our brains to interpret sensation in our bodies.
+A bad fall can result in nerve damage, which the brain may interpret as chronic pain.
+In some cases, the damage may prevent the nerves from transmitting signals entirely, leaving the victim with no sensation.